 - Parsley: Chopped fresh parsley adds bright top notes and freshness to these chickpea and broccoli bowls.
 Alternatively, you can use fresh basil or mint leaves.

-In a medium bowl, combine cashew butter, lemon juice, olive oil, Dijon mustard, garlic, salt, and pepper; stir to combine.
-Whisk in 2 to 3 Tbsp. water until the sauce is smooth and thin enough to drizzle.
+Step 1: Prepare Garlic Sauce.
+In a medium bowl, combine cashew butter, lemon juice, olive oil, mustard, garlic, salt, and pepper; stir to combine.
+Whisk in 2 to 3 tablespoon water until the sauce is smooth.

-Heat 1 Tbsp. of the oil in a large skillet over medium-high.
-Once hot, add harissa paste and chickpeas; sauté for 2 minutes.
-Stir in tomatoes and continue cooking for about 5 more minutes, until the mixture reduces and thickens.
-Season with salt and fresh parsley, and remove from heat.
+Step 2: Prepare Chickpeas.
+Heat olive oil in a skillet over medium-high.
+Add chickpeas and harissa, and sauté for 2 minutes.
+Stir in tomatoes and continue cooking until the mixture reduces and thickens.
+Add parsley, salt, and lemon.

 These Chickpea and Broccoli Bowls are super versatile.
 For example, you can swap the broccoli for mushrooms, zucchini, or bok choy.
 You can also use any grain/seed you like for the base.
 Here are a few of my favorite variations: